infinitered/reactotron/docs/plugin-docs/plugin-mst.md

 # Configuration

-To make Reactotron aware of this plugin, go to the file you are configuring reactotron currently and add this:
+To make Reactotron aware of this plugin, go to the file you are configuring Reactotron currently and add this:

 ```ts
 // import the plugin